-- (a) Heat removal systems in storage areas that remove decay heat from heat generating materials, and from heat producing experimental apparatus; - (b) Dynamic containment systems (i.e. ventilation), which should continue to operate to prevent the release of radioactive material from the facility; - (c) Criticality safety systems; - (d) Systems that provide chemical safety under high temperature conditions; - (e) Inert gas feed systems, for example, to hot cells or gloveboxes; - (f) Real time radiological monitoring systems. - 2.3.
-Factors relevant to the safety of nuclear fuel cycle R&D facilities include the following: - (a) The radiological consequences of a release of radioactive material under accident conditions can be significant. - (b) Fissile material (if present) can achieve criticality under certain conditions.
-The subcriticality of a system depends on many parameters, including the fissile mass, concentration, volume, density, geometry and isotopic composition.
-Subcriticality is also affected by the presence of other materials, such as neutron absorbers, moderators and reflectors (see SSG-27 (Rev. 1) [3]). - (c) The radiation levels and the risk of internal exposure and external exposure are significantly increased when irradiated fuel is used. - (d) The chemical toxicity of material used in nuclear fuel cycle R&D facilities has to be considered (e.g. uranium hexafluoride, if released, reacts with the moisture in the air to form hydrogen fluoride and soluble uranyl fluoride).
-Therefore, the safety analysis should also address impacts resulting from these chemicals and their potential mixing (e.g. in liquid effluent streams). - (e) The presence of products, subproducts or waste arising from R&D programmes on exotic nuclear materials such as the following: - (i) Non-standard mixed oxide or uranium dioxide fuel or new fuel matrices (e.g. carbides, nitrides, metallic forms); - (ii) Isotopes with particular constraints for disposal, e.g. long half-life transuranic isotopes, fission products and activated materials such as trace materials in cladding; - (iii) Materials without an agreed national disposal route (e.g. graphite and aluminium in waste); - (iv) Uranium with enrichment levels higher than 5%; - Materials in the thorium fuel cycle that contain high-energy gamma emitters (e.g. some 232U decay products).
+- (d) The chemical toxicity of material used in nuclear fuel cycle R&D facilities has to be considered.
+For example, uranium hexafluoride, if released, reacts with the moisture in the air to form hydrogen fluoride and soluble uranyl fluoride.
+Therefore, the safety analysis should also address the impacts resulting from these chemicals and their potential mixing (e.g. in liquid effluent streams). - (e) The presence of products, subproducts or waste arising from R&D programmes involving exotic nuclear materials such as the following: - (i) Non-standard mixed oxide or uranium dioxide fuel or new fuel matrices (e.g. carbides, nitrides, metallic forms); - (ii) Isotopes with particular constraints for disposal (e.g. long half-life transuranic isotopes, fission products and activated materials such as trace materials in fuel cladding); - (iii) Materials without an agreed national disposal route (e.g. graphite and aluminium in waste); - (iv) Uranium with enrichment levels higher than 5%; - Materials in the thorium fuel cycle that contain high energy gamma emitters (e.g. some 232U decay products).